rackerlabs/rackspace-how-to/content/rackspace-email/blacklist-addresses-domains-and-ips-in-rackspace-email-webmail.md

 1. Log into your mailbox at [apps.rackspace.com](https://apps.rackspace.com).

-2. Click your email address in the upper right hand corner, and select **Settings** from the dropdown menu.
+2. Click your email address in the upper right-hand corner, and select **Settings** from the menu.

     <img src="{% asset_path rackspace-email/blacklist-addresses-domains-and-ips-in-rackspace-email-webmail/blacklist_settings.png %}"/>